webformsforcore/WebFormsForCore/README.md

 # Usage
 If you have a WebForms project you want to convert to NET Core, proceed as follows:

 First convert your Project to a SDK Project.
-For the moment, please also keep the old non SDK style project, as WebFormsForCore does not yet properly support generation of the Designer.cs files from aspx.
+Please keep a backup of the old non SDK style project.
 Conversion can be done easiest by using a converter like the migrate-2019 tool.
 To install that tool, run `dotnet tool install --global Project2015To2017.Migrate2019.Tool`.
 Then go to the directory of your solution and run `dotnet migrate-2019 wizard` to convert your solution to an SDK project.
 If the converter complains about an unsupported project type, remove the `<ProjectTypeGuid>` property from